 For instance, if you have decided to go with Google Analytics 4 property, you must have got a G-Measurement ID.

-- Find this ID by signing to Google Analytics and visiting the Admin section.
+- Find this ID by signing in to Google Analytics and visiting the Admin section.

 - In this section, click on Property > Data Streams and select the data streams that match your website.
 The Measurement ID, beginning with G, will be mentioned on the top right side of the website page.